FrancisBanville/ms_interpreting_probabilities/README.md

 this case, the event's outcome is the value of interaction strength.
 For instance, weights can follow a Poisson distribution $A_{i,j} \sim {\rm Poisson}(\lambda)$ when predicting frequencies of interactions between pairs of nodes, with $\lambda$ being the expected rate of interaction.
+Note that weighted interactions can be converted to probabilistic interactions by normalizing.
 The definition and interpretation of parameters like $p$ and $\lambda$ are inextricably linked to environmental and biological factors such as species relative abundance, traits, area, and time, depending on the type of interaction.
 Because Boolean species interactions are much more documented in the literature, our primary focus in this contribution will be on addressing the challenges in defining and interpretating $p$ for pairwise species interactions.

 The first aspect to take into consideration when estimating or interpreting probabilities of interactions is knowing if they describe the likelihood of